Telegram agrees to delete terrorist content in Indonesia following partial block

 In the aftermath of the Paris attacks in 2015, for one, it purged a range of terrorist content.
 That was particularly controversial because Durov seemed to admit months earlier that Telegram was aware that some of its users were from ISIS.

-“Privacy, ultimately, is more important than our fear of bad things happening, like terrorism,” Durov said on stage at TechCrunch Disrupt San Francisco in September 2015, although he did go on to explain that ISIS would simply use another app if it wasn’t Telegram.
+“Privacy, ultimately, is more important than our fear of bad things happening, like terrorism,” Durov said on stage at TechCrunch Disrupt San Francisco in September 2015, although he did go on to explain that ISIS would simply use another app if not Telegram.

 0